National & Local Priorities

 Upgrading our notoriously poorly insulated housing stock will reduce demand for energy, cut bills, end fuel poverty, optimise the health and wellbeing of our communities and create jobs.
 Sarah is committed to standing alongside local authorities, who are well placed to deliver action on home retrofit due to their carbon reduction pledges, knowledge of local areas and housing stock.
 She will support them to make further progress in this area by pushing the government for long-term funding.

-Businesses have suffered hugely as a result of Covid-19 and more needs to be done to ensure that businesses, communities and town centres are able to not only survive the pandemic, but thrive when the pandemic is behind us.
+Businesses suffered hugely as a result of Covid-19 and more needs to be done to ensure that businesses, communities and town centres are able to bounce back despite the difficulties we are facing across the nation.

 Our high streets are in crisis and Covid-19 accelerated years of decline.
 Unless this trend is reversed, British high streets will become unrecognisable and thousands of retail workers will see their livelihoods jeopardised.
 Out of 2.8 million retail employees, nearly 60% are women, and research has shown them to be disproportionately affected by redundancies.